React Context and Advanced State Patterns

 The Problem: Prop Drilling

-In the last post, we built a Todo app and introduced state management with useState
+In the last post, we built a Todo app and introduced state management with useState.
+But what happens when you need to pass data several levels deep?

 Example scenario:

-component → passes user data →Header
+Appcomponent → passes user data →Header→NavBar→ProfileLink

 This creates prop drilling — passing props through multiple components that don’t actually use them, just to reach a deeply nested child.